cbarber-silver/CFG-Zero-star/README.md

 python models/wan/video_infer.py
 ~~~

-The results shown below are all generated with this script.
+All results shown below were generated using this script on an H100 80G GPU.
 <table class="center">

   <!-- Pair 1 -->